What is birddogging?

 - Don’t cheer – it will be really loud on the audio!

 - Tips to hold the phone steady include holding the phone closer to your body or holding your wrist steady with your other hand

-Step 3: Submit your Entry to the Birddogging Video Competition!
+Step 3: Submit your Entry to our Birddogging Compilation!

 - Publish Your Video.
 You have a few options:

 - The easy option: WeTransfer, a service that sends media up to 2GB for free.
 On your phone, click the Android link or the iphone link to download the app.
 Follow the instructions for uploading the video and send to email@example.com.